xy-cypher/code-tutorials-saved/ETHmainnet-simulation-live-fork-tutorial-using-Tenderly/0xKeno_1429438133603536904_ETHmainnet-simulation-live-fork-tutorial-using-Tenderly.md

 # 4

 This feature is also super useful for UX testing as one can give out the RPC to testers and look at any failed TX in one Dashboard.
-More information here in their docs. [notion.so/Tenderly-Forks…](https://www.notion.so/Tenderly-Forks-060a6c268af04356b437135406b0151d)
+More information here in their docs. https://www.notion.so/Tenderly-Forks-060a6c268af04356b437135406b0151d and https://blog.tenderly.co/how-to-debug-solidity-smart-contracts-with-tenderly-and-truffle/

 Happy to answer any questions, hope this help anyone. :) Have a good day everyone.